Cache-Cow/rickrollrc/README.md

 terminal by playing Rick Astley’s “Never Gonna Give You Up” with ANSI 256-color coded UTF-8 characters + audio (if available).

+99.9% of credit goes to Kiserne, all I did was make it compatible with the new verison of MacOS
 ## How to Roll
 To start rickrollin’ immediately: